netxms/netxms-doc/admin/data-collection.rst

      - Ohm, unit of electrical resistance.
 For more details please check :wikipedia:`Wikipedia <Ohm>`

 Use multipliers
 ~~~~~~~~~~~~~~~

-This boolean setting gives convenience of displaying some measurements in more readable form.
-For example, if enabled, 1230000 becomes 1.23 M.
+This boolean setting gives convenience of displaying some measurements in more
+readable form.
+For example, if enabled, 1230000 becomes 1.23 M. Please note -
-Please note - setting has no effect on units "%", "°C", "°F" and "dbm".
-Evrything with (IEC) will use binary multipliers both for calculation and to display value.
+setting has no effect on units "%", "°C", "°F", "dBm" and "rpm".
+Everything with
+(IEC) will use binary multipliers both for calculation and to display value.
-This setting is taken into consideration only to display value; it is not converting value in the database.
-Selection here will be taken to format value when macro %<{format-specifier}name> with formatting is used.
+This setting is taken into consideration only to display value; it is not
+converting value in the database.
+Selection here will be taken to format value
-In Other options property page it is possible to set fixed multiplier degree.
-Again, it is used for display purposes only, however will be used when macro %<{format-specifier}name> is used.
+when macro %<{format-specifier}name> with formatting is used.
+In Other options
+property page it is possible to set fixed multiplier degree.
+Again, it is used
+for display purposes only, however will be used when macro
+%<{format-specifier}name> is used.

 Source node override
 ~~~~~~~~~~~~~~~~~~~~

 Source node of metrics collection.
 This can be used when other node provides information about current node.
 In this way, platform provides additional flexibility of where metrics collection is taking place.

 Other example of usage is virtual nodes (nodes with IP 0.0.0.0).
 In this case, node state can be obtained from the DCI created on current node, but collected